-The black and blua lines in Fig. 6b are the steady-state P concentration according to the two CSTR-models for phosphate immobilisation as function of the transit time.
-The models simulates the binding of phosphate by surface complexation to Fe oxyhydroxide precipitates that formed during Fe(II) oxidation and precipitation of an solid solution between amorphous Fe hydroxide and strengite (Fe(III)PO4).
-The P concentrations of the inflow water were set to 0.33, 0.52 and 0.19 mg L-1 representing the median,

-- 75-percentile and 25-percentile of P concentration in the groundwater (Table 2).
-Figure 7b indicates clearly that the measured P concentrations are distinctly lower than de concentrations according to the surface complexation model for the whole range of transit times.
-The immobilisation of P during aeration of groundwater could not solely be attributed to surface complexation to a Fe-oxide type of phase.
-The concentrations - according to the model that simulate the presipitation of a solid-solution between amorphous Fe hydroxide and strengite (Fe(III)PO4) are in the range of the measured concentrations.
+The blue and grey lines in Fig. 6b are the steady-state P concentration according to the two CSTR models for phosphate immobilization as a function of the mean transit time.
+The models simulates the binding of phosphate by surface complexation to Fe oxyhydroxide precipitates that formed during Fe(II) oxidation and precipitation of a solidsolution between amorphous Fe hydroxide (Fe(OH)3) and strengite (FePO4 \cdot 2 H2O).
+The P concentrations of the inflow water were set to 0.33, 0.52 and 0.19 mg L^{-1} representing the median, 75-percentile and 25-percentile of P concentration in the groundwater (Table 2).
+Figure 6b indicates clearly that the measured P concentrations are distinctly lower than the concentrations according to the surface complexation model for the whole range of mean transit times.
+The immobilization of P during aeration of groundwater could not solely be attributed to surface complexation to a Fe-oxide type of phase.
+The concentrations according to the model that simulate the precipitation of a solid-solution between amorphous Fe hydroxide and strengite are in the range of the measured concentrations.
 The variable span smoother through the observations matches with the model for the year average conditions.
-The the fast immobilisation of P during the short transit times, where Fe(II) was still present in high concentration, could satisfactory be - described by the model.
+The fast immobilization of P during the short mean transit times, where Fe(II) was still present in high concentration, could satisfactory be described by the model.
 This indicates the formation of Fe(III)-phosphate precipitates during the initial stage of Fe(II) oxidation until phosphate is depleted from solution.
 The model overestimates the lowest measured P concentration.
-This could be attributed to additional adsorption of phosphate to the Fe-oxides that were as well formed in the solid-solution or by uncertainty in the logK value of strengite.
+This could be attributed to additional adsorption of phosphate to the Fe-oxides that were as well formed in the solid-solution or by uncertainty in the log K value of strengite.

 Recently, Voegelin et al. (2013) studied the effect of phosphate on the formation of Fe precipitates upon oxidation of Fe(II) at near-neutral pH.
-Their data verifies that Fe(II) oxidation initially results in the precipitation of a phosphate-rich Fe-precipitate whose P/Fe ratio reaches ~ 0.52 at the time of near-complete phosphate depletion from solution.
-This is supported by a limited number studies (Deng, 1997; Gunnars et al., 2002) which indicated that during Fe(II) oxidation in solutions with initial dissolved P/Fe ratio less than ~ 0.5, a phosphate-rich precipitate with molar P/Fe ratio of ~ 0.5-0.6 forms first.
-Rather than a simple formation of Fe(III)-hydroxide coupled with competitive ion adsorption, Voegelin et al. (2013) concluded that several types of Fe(III)-precipitates 10 may form and transform over the course of Fe(II) oxidation in the presence of phosphate.
-Fe(III)-phosphate, phosphate-saturated hydrous ferric oxide, goethite and lepidocrocite were successively formed in their study depending on the dissolved molar P/Fe ratio at the precipitate with molar P/Fe ratio oxide, goethite and lepidocrocite were successively formed in their study depending on the dissolved molar P/Fe ratio phosphate.
-The other study formed in their study depending on the dissolved molar P/Fe ratio phosphate.
+Their data verify that Fe(II) oxidation initially results in the precipitation of a phosphate-rich Fe-precipitate whose P/Fe ratio reaches ~ 0.52 at the time of near-complete phosphate depletion from solution.
+This is supported by a limited number of studies (Deng, 1997; Gunnars et al., 2002) which indicated that during Fe(II) oxidation in solutions with initial dissolved P/Fe ratio less than ~ 0.5 , a phosphate-rich precipitate with molar P/Fe ratio of $\sim 0.5-0.6$ forms first.
+Rather than a simple formation of Fe(III)-hydroxide coupled with competitive ion adsorption, Voegelin et al. (2013) concluded that several types of Fe(III)precipitates may form and transform over the course of Fe(II) oxidation in the presence of phosphate.
+Fe(III)-phosphate, phosphate-saturated hydrous ferric oxide, goethite and lepidocrocite were successively formed in their study depending on the dissolved molar P/Fe ratios.

-P/Fe ratios.
 The observations from our experimental field site are thus supported by laboratory experiments on synthetic samples.